olebole/irafdoc/doc/nttools.tupar.rst

   r 5 12
   </pre>
   <p>
-  The delete command, specified by <tt>"d"</tt>, will delete a header parameter by either name or number.
+  The delete command, specified by <span style="font-family: monospace;">"d"</span>, will delete a header parameter by either name or number.
   The editor prompts for confirmation of delete, unless input is redirected from a file.
   The default action is given by the 'delete_default' parameter.
-  If you do not want to be prompted for confirmation, enter the command as <tt>"d!"</tt>.
+  If you do not want to be prompted for confirmation, enter the command as <span style="font-family: monospace;">"d!"</span>.
   If you want to delete a history or comment record other than the first, you can identify the parameter by number rather than name.
   </p>